 Can Buspar Be Abused?

 Reports on whether Buspar can be abused show different opinions.
-Some say that because it isn’t a benzodiazepine, addiction shouldn’t be concern.
+Some say that because it isn’t a benzodiazepine, addiction shouldn’t be a concern.
 Other doctors and experts disagree.
-They claim that the mild sedation it causes can be habit forming.
+They claim that the mild sedation it causes can be habit-forming.